 Aphrodites Rock, known as Petra tou Romiou, is a sea stack located just outside of Pafos.
 Mythology claims this rock as the birthplace of the goddess Aphrodite.
-The sea is known to be rough, so swimming is not recommended.
-However this beautiful spot and significance to Cypriots is a perfect stop when driving between Pafos and Limassol.
+The sea is rough, so swimming is not recommended.
+However, this beautiful spot and significance to Cypriots is a perfect stop when driving between Pafos and Limassol.

 3. Kourion ruins

 Located near Limassol, the Kourion Ruins are one of our favorite sites in Cyprus.
-Dating back thousands of years, the Greek and Roman structures, arches and amphitheater are perched over the Mediterranean Sea.
+Dating back thousands of years, the Greek and Roman structures, arches, and amphitheater all have incredible views of the Mediterranean Sea.
 Entry to the ruins is E4.50 and free for students.

 2. St Hilarion castle

 This Byzantine castle was originally built in the 10th century as a monastery and later fortified to protect the mountain pass between Kyrenia and Nicosia.
 Located in the Kyrenia mountain range in North Cyprus, this enormous castle is very well-preserved and comes with beautiful views of the Mediterranean coastline.
 Cost for entry is 9 Turkish Lira (€3).